gastongouron/gastongouron.github.io/reflection.md

 #### What aspects of your design did you find easiest to implement?
 What was most difficult?
 The easiest: My Layout was quite simple by the way so everything was easy to implement.

 The most difficult:
 Fine tuning animations durations to have a fluid experience when navigating through the site was not so easy.
-Using Sass because I never used it before.
-Not using bootstrap.
+Not using bootstrap was also a funny part of the challenge!

 #### What did you learn about adding and formatting elements with CSS in this challenge?
 Formatting elements requires skill and practice.
 It's very important to understand the principles of specificity, cascade and inherence.
 I learnt how to use more relationships in my CSS in order to have specific CSS applied to certain elements.
 Also I learnt that naming conventions are really important when creating your own css because you will have to deal with those names a lot!